MapRock/TimeMolecules/tutorials/property_mdm_iri_rollup/readme.md

 # Property-Level MDM and Semantic Mapping for Case and Event Properties

-> **Warning:** This capability is **not yet fully implemented** in Time Solution.
+> **Note:** This capability is **not yet fully implemented** in Time Solution.
 The tables described here exist in the schema, and their intended role is clear, but the operational stewardship workflow and downstream usage are still incomplete.
 I plan to implement this more fully in the next refresh.

 ## Purpose